6288mani/Networking-Basics-Zero-to-Hero/README.md

 ![image](https://github.com/6288mani/Networking-Basics-Zero-to-Hero/assets/89063645/37e4df09-2ff6-4e1f-815e-fd9ef5339578)

 # IP Address Format and Table

-IP address is a short form of "Internet Protocol Address."
-It is a unique number provided to every device connected to the internet network, such as Android phone, laptop, Mac, etc. An IP address is represented in an integer number separated by a dot (.), for example, 192.167.12.46.
+IP address is a short form of "Internet Protocol Address".It is a Logical address assigned by a unique number provided to every device connected to the internet network, such as Android phone, laptop, Mac, etc. It is a Network Layer address [Layer-3].
+An IP address is represented in an integer number separated by a dot (.), for example, 192.167.12.46.

 # Types of IP Address